Eighth Grade (film): Development

 To write dialogue representing Generation Z, Burnham watched YouTube.
-Burnham's personal views on the differences between Generation Z and its predecessors inspired a scene where the character Trevor theorizes access to social media at an early age molded the generation's minds.
+His personal views on the differences between Generation Z and its predecessors inspired a scene where the character Trevor theorizes access to social media at an early age molded the generation's minds.
 Kayla and Mark's relationship is based on Burnham's relationship with his mother.
 Burnham viewed a teenager's relationship with their parent as a stage where "You want independence, and you also want affirmation".

-Scott Rudin, Eli Bush, and A24 would go on to produce the movie with a budget of $2 million.
-A24 executive Nicolette Aizenberg remarked Eighth Grade was "personal" to her.
+Scott Rudin, Eli Bush, and A24 produced the movie on a $2 million budget.
+A24 executive Nicolette Aizenberg called Eighth Grade "personal" to her.
 Burnham spent years seeking financing, confident he was marketable with his success as a comedian.
-Although he had not directed a feature before, Burnham was adamant to be allowed to direct, and spent eight months before principal photography reading books such as Sidney Lumet's Making Movies.
+Although he had not directed a feature before, he was adamant about directing, and spent eight months before principal photography reading books such as Sidney Lumet's Making Movies.

 Casting

 Fifty teenagers auditioned for the role of Kayla.
-Burnham discovered Elsie Fisher on YouTube and had her audition three times.
-Fisher, then 13, said she had struggled to find a part realistically depicting a teenager before auditioning for Eighth Grade.
-Burnham cast Fisher because, "She was the only one who felt like a shy kid pretending to be confident – everyone else felt like a confident kid pretending to be shy".
-Fisher said one reason she was apprehensive at the first audition was that she was a fan of Burnham's comedy.
-She was drawn to the part because Kayla's speech mannerisms are similar to hers.
-She had graduated eighth grade one week before the production began.
-Upon reviewing the screenplay, Fisher's father shouted and swore reading the "truth or dare" scene, but made sure his daughter was comfortable with the material.
+Burnham discovered Elsie Fisher on YouTube and had them audition three times.
+Fisher, then 13, said they had struggled to find a part realistically depicting a teenager before auditioning for Eighth Grade.
+Burnham cast Fisher because they were "the only one who felt like a shy kid pretending to be confident; everyone else felt like a confident kid pretending to be shy".
+Fisher said one reason they were apprehensive at the first audition was that they were a fan of Burnham's comedy.
+Fisher was drawn to the part because Kayla's speech mannerisms are similar to theirs.
+They had graduated from eighth grade a week before the production began.
+Upon reviewing the screenplay, Fisher's father shouted and swore reading the "truth or dare" scene, but made sure Fisher was comfortable with the material.

 Burnham considered Josh Hamilton to have a "dad vibe".
 Daniel Zolghadri was cast as Riley.
 Because of the "truth or dare" scene, many young actors who auditioned played the part as sinister, but Burnham coached Zolghadri to be "the opposite of creepy".
 Emily Robinson and Imani Lewis were teenagers when cast and both said they found the depiction of anxiety relatable.
 Jake Ryan, who played Gabe, remarked that in the screenplay Gabe "was supposed to be off-centered", and not knowing the meaning of this phrase, played himself.

 Actual teachers and students at Suffern Middle School in New York were used as extras, with principal Brian Fox saying five to ten students were cast.
-During the audition process for the real-life eighth graders, one student claimed having eczema was her "special talent" and another auditioned by "eating a bell pepper like an apple."
+During the audition process for the real-life eighth graders, one student said having eczema was her "special talent" and another auditioned by "eating a bell pepper like an apple."
 Burnham accepted this as a qualification.
 Band teacher Dave Yarrington said Burnham cast him because he "liked my look".